 Yorkies are feisty, energetic players who enjoy a game of chasing small balls (they might take off with them instead of bringing them back) and with a past as vermin killers, they tend to like squeaky toys and chasing small balls.
 These dogs do best with appropriately sized playmates with similar play styles.

 The Non-Sporting Group

-And what about mixed breeds?
-Mostly likely these dogs will inherit a mix of predispositions from their parents.
-As mentioned, these are just a few of the play styles seen in certain dog breeds, but they must be taken with a grain of salt as each dog is an individual morphed by his genetic potential and influences of the environment in which he's raised.
+Most likely, these dogs will inherit a mix of predispositions from their parents.
+As mentioned, these are just a few of the play styles seen in certain dog breeds, but they must be taken with a grain of salt as each dog is an individual morphed by his genetic potential and the influences of the environment in which he's raised.
 What's your dog's favorite play style?
 Feel free to share it in the comments section.